teamaccessonline/library/labs/labinfo.rst

          - User: **f5lab\\user1**
          - Password: **user1**

 #.
-Once logged on to the jumphost, you can accessB IG-IP1's GUI via Chrome using bookmarks or by typing https://10.1.1.4
+Once logged on to the jumphost, you can access BIG-IP1's GUI via Chrome using bookmarks or by typing https://10.1.1.4

 #.
 Login into the BIG-IP Configuration Utility with the following credentials:
          - User: **admin**